What’s Driving Us (WDU) - FAQs

 Will I be eligible to be offered a WDU course?

-Courses are only available via an offer from a police authority, to drivers/riders who have committed certain road traffic offences such as using a mobile phone or failing to comply with a red traffic light signal etc. Having attended a course, you will not be eligible to attend a second course within three years of your offence.
+Courses are only available via an offer from a police authority, to drivers/riders who have committed certain road traffic offences such as failing to comply with a red traffic light signal etc. Having attended a course, you will not be eligible to attend a second course within three years of your offence.

 If I attend a course, will I still get penalty points on my licence?